 About the Illinois Hardiness Planting Zone

 Knowing your Illinois planting zone will make gardening much easier for you.
 In order to learn more about Illinois growing zones, it’s important to view the USDA plant hardiness zones map.
-This not only provides hardiness zones for all states, but will also tell you what garden zone is Illinois.
+This not only provides hardiness zones for all states but will also tell you what garden zone Illinois is.
 The map provided here is for the Illinois hardiness planting zone, which should help determine the most ideal plants for your area.
-Illinois growing zones range from zones 5-7.
+Illinois growing zones range from zones 5 to 7.

 By looking at the map above and locating the approximate area in which you live, you will be able to find your Illinois hardiness planting zone.
 Simply compare the color-coded zones for your area with those of the legend on the right of the map.